tbdp-web/blog/_posts/2022-01-22-mathematics.md

 ---
-title: Logic and Mathematics: New Pragmatism and Conceptual Reasoning
+title: "Logic and Mathematics: New Pragmatism and Conceptual Reasoning"
 tags: ["mathematics", "epistemology"]
 ---